OndrejPontes/scrabble_junior_game/ReadMe.txt

 - program contains controls for entering invalid letter or positions of the board
 - the game ends with the announcement of the winner

+We are sharing logic of Board and Word classes, so we put it in root of project.
+Whole project is build with cmake, so we add CMakeLists.txt.
+There is one crucial part that copy data directory into final destination.
+This is important for loading WORDS.TXT and default.txt which contains board plan from assigment pdf.
+In case you will not use cmake and you will have a problem with finding txt files just copy them into destination folder under /data/ directory.